 Python programming language (DatZB084)

-Lecturer: assoc. professor Dr.sc.comp.
-U. Bojārs
+Lecturer: associate professor Dr.sc.comp.
+Uldis Bojārs

-Language of the course: Latvian and English
+Course language: Latvian and English

 The course aims to provide students with basic knowledge of the Python programming language.